finanalyst/RF-Draft/articles-of-association.md

 **Article 15.** Number of members

-<span class="para" id="b95c103"></span>The Executive Board shall consist of an uneven number of members, as defined in the Regulations, provided that the number is no less than three and no more than 19.
+<span class="para" id="85db83f"></span>The Executive Board shall consist of an uneven number of individuals (members), as defined in the Regulations, provided that the number is no less than three and no more than 19.

 **Article 16.** <span class="para" id="895be51"></span>Powers of the Executive Board